hgsolutions/terraform-provider-ece/README.md

 Build or download a release binary and place it in your Terraform user plugins directory.

-**NOTE:** If you download the release binary, ensure you rename it to match the requirements for Terraform for your environment.
+**NOTE:** If you download a release binary, ensure you rename it to match the requirements for Terraform for your environment.
 For example, for Windows, remove the `_windows_amd64` portion of the filename when you copy the binary to your `plugins` directory.

-For more information, see the [Terraform plugins basic](https://www.terraform.io/docs/plugins/basics.html) page.
+For more information, see the [Terraform Plugin Basics](https://www.terraform.io/docs/plugins/basics.html) page.

 ## Usage